DEFENCE FORCE RECRUITING REMAINS OPEN FOR BUSINESS

 On the battlefield, the Royal Australian Corps of Signals (RA Sigs) provides commanders with the means of controlling the battle using a number of methods including radio, fibre optic, microwave, information systems and satellite links.
 By planning, deploying and maintaining robust, scalable, secure local and wide area networks, RA Sigs ensures the Army's information services are available 24/7 anywhere in the world.

-As a Communication Systems Operator you will be a member of a closely-knit detachment, where teamwork, self-motivation, co-operation and good inter-personal relationships are essential.
-You will be relied upon to exercise a high degree of judgment as you conduct a range of diverse tasks in challenging and time constrained situations.
+As a Communication Systems Operator you will be a member of a close-knit detachment, where teamwork, self-motivation, co-operation and good inter-personal relationships are essential.
+You will be relied upon to exercise a high degree of judgement as you conduct a range of diverse tasks in challenging and time constrained situations.
 Your work environment and career will be varied, giving you the opportunity to operate from 4 x 4 vehicles, armoured vehicles, communication centres in air conditioned offices, foot patrols in support of small teams, field command posts, airfields or large Navy vessels.

 The duties listed below are those that you will be trained in during your initial employment training and subsequent trade training courses that you will attend over the course of your career, but note that not all duties are performed in each individual Communication Systems Operator position: